Studies and Reports > 2017 MN Biennial Report > Executive Summary

 Chapter 4 is the Public Participation chapter.
 Several recent examples are provided regarding how utilities have provided opportunities for the general public and local government to learn about and participate in the development of new transmission projects.
 This chapter summarizes the evolution of MPUC requirements relating to transmission planning and the preparation and submission of the Biennial Report.
 A section is included describing the webpage the Minnesota Transmission Owners maintain (www.minnelectrans.com ) that is available to the public to learn about ongoing transmission projects.

 Chapter 5 provides general information about the six Transmission Planning Zones in the state.

 Chapter 6 is where all the Transmission Needs are identified.
-The Report identifies well over 100 separate transmission inadequacies across the state, including more than 40 new ones identified in the 2015 Biennial Report.
+The Report identifies over 90 separate transmission inadequacies across the state, including 50 new ones identified in the 2017 Biennial Report.

 The MTEP Report referenced in the table for each Tracking Number will contain detailed information about the project, including alternatives, costs, and a schedule.
 Chapter 6 also presents comprehensive instructions on how to find on the Internet the appropriate MTEP Report containing the desired information.
 The utilities have also attempted to indicate whether a Certificate of Need (CON) from the Public Utilities Commission might be required for a particular project selected to address a named inadequacy.

 Certain projects have been completed since the 2015 Report was filed two years ago or are no longer necessary because of a change in demand or some other factor.
 These completed or cancelled projects are listed in a table for each zone in Chapter 6.